opentelekomcloud-blueprints/tosca-tutorials/tutorials/Basic_Custom_Relationship.md

 Notice:
 * The interface `pre_configure_source` is executed after the `SOURCE` node is created (See Figure 1).
-* We use `SOURCE` and `TARGET` to reference to the source node (nodecellar) and target node (mongodb) in a relationship.
+* We use `SOURCE` and `TARGET` to reference to the source node (e.g., nodecellar) and target node (e.g., mongodb) in a relationship.

 ![](../images/relationship_lifecycle.png "Relationship lifecycle")

-Figure 1: Lifecycle of a relationship
+Figure 1: Interfaces to control the lifecycle of a relationship

 #### Relationship interfaces: